minibolt-guide/minibolt/guide/lightning/channel-backup.md

 ### Create a GitHub repository

 * Go to [GitHub](https://github.com/){:target="_blank"}, sign up for a new user account, or log in with an existing one.
-If you don't want for GitHub to know your identity and IP address in relation to your Lightning node, it is recommended to create new account even if you have existing one, and use [Tor Browser](https://www.torproject.org/download/){:target="_blank"} for this and following steps.
+If you don't want for GitHub to know your identity and IP address in relation to your Lightning node, it is recommended to create a new account even if you have an existing one, and use [Tor Browser](https://www.torproject.org/download/){:target="_blank"} for this and following steps.

 * Create a new repository: [https://github.com/new](https://github.com/new){:target="_blank"}
   * Type the following repository name: `remote-lnd-backup`